jevenson/flexbox/slides/web-layout.md

-## web layout
+# web layout

----
-tables
+tables <!-- .element: class="fragment" -->

-floats & clearfix
+floats & clearfix <!-- .element: class="fragment" -->

-bootstrap
+bootstrap <!-- .element: class="fragment" -->

+Note:
+- First we used tables
+- Then we needed responsive design
+- floats was complicated so we used bootstrap